tarmeli/fullstackopen-2019.github.io/src/content/osa1/part1d.md

 <!-- älä kirjota enää lisää koodia vaan selvitä ongelma **välittömästi**.
 Koodauksen historia ei tunne tilannetta, missä kääntymätön koodi alkaisi ihmeenomaisesti toimimaan kirjoittamalla suurta määrää lisää koodia, enkä usko että sellaista ihmettä nähdään tälläkään kurssilla. -->

 don't write more code but rather find and fix the problem **immediately**.
 There has yet to be a moment in the history of coding where code that fails to compile would miraculously start working after writing large amounts of additional code.
-I highly doubt that such a moment will be witnessed in this course either.
+I highly doubt that such an event will occur during this course either.

 <!-- Vanha kunnon printtaukseen perustuva debuggaus kannattaa aina.
 Eli jos esim. komponentissa -->
-Old school print-based debugging is rarely a bad idea.
+Old school, print based debugging is rarely a bad idea.
 If, e.g. the component

 ```js
 const Button = ({ handleClick, text }) => (